Home - HomeschoolMath.net

 Multiplying a fraction by a fraction means taking that fractional part of the fraction.

-It is just like taking a certain part of what is left over, when that leftover is already a fraction.
+It is just like taking a certain part of the leftovers, when what is left over is a fraction.

 a.